dginev/arxiv-statement-classification/BUILD_EXAMPLE.md

     ln -s /data/datasets/embeddings-arXMLiv-08-2018/vocab.arxmliv.txt data/vocab.txt
     ```

-4. Extract a vector representation of the paragraphs, and store it in hdf5
+4. Extract a numeric representation of the paragraphs, and store it in hdf5

     ```
     python3 src/ams_tar_to_hdf5.py data/vocab.txt /var/local/ams_paragraphs_arxmliv_08_2018.tar /var/local/ams_paragraphs_08_2018.hdf5
     ```
       Runs in ~1GB of RAM, for ~25 minutes.
 Creates `ams_paragraphs_08_2018.hdf5` which is `38GB` in size.
+      The resulting data resides in 4 separate datasets inside the HDF5 file: `x_train`, `y_train`, `x_test` and `y_test` (split as 80/20 on each label class)

       Example result report:
     ```
     found 1030771 of abstract
     found 162229 of acknowledgement